MartinPetre/DronePosEstEKF/README.md

 # About
-Simulation of a quadcopter, pose is esimated using the Extended Kalman Filter.
+Simulation of a quadcopter controlled using LQR based on position error, pose is esimated using the Extended Kalman Filter.

 # File Structure
 Classes - Defining necessary classes such as Drone, Filter, GPS, IMU, ...